qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 http://download.osgeo.org/qgis/data/qgis_sample_data.zip and unzip the archive on your system.
 The Alaska dataset includes all GIS data that are used as examples and screenshots in the user guide, and also includes a small GRASS database.
-The projection for the qgis sample dataset is Alaska Albers Equal Area with unit feet.
+The projection for the |qg| sample dataset is Alaska Albers Equal Area with unit feet.
 The EPSG code is 2964.

 ::